galaxyproject/jxtx/content/news/2025-3-6-bg-awardees.md

 <h3>Maria Carilli</h3>
 <h4>California Institute of Technology</h4>

-Maria Carilli is a PhD student in Biochemistry and Molecular Biophysics at the California Institute of Technology, advised by Dr. Lior Pachter.
+Maria is a PhD student in Biochemistry and Molecular Biophysics at the California Institute of Technology, advised by Dr. Lior Pachter.

-She researches how to gain deeper insight from single-cell omics data using statistical and machine-learning based approaches.
-She has worked on integrating multimodal data through biophysical modeling and is currently interested in understanding context dependent gene regulation at the level of individual cells and cell types.
+She researches how to gain deeper insight from single-cell omics data using statistical and machine learning-based approaches.
+She has worked on integrating multimodal data through biophysical modeling and is currently interested in understanding context-dependent gene regulation at the level of individual cells and cell types.
 Away from the computer, she enjoys long trail runs, singing in choir, and playing gigs with her band.

 </AwardeeContent>
 </Awardee>